 Find the Right Contract Furniture Partner to Help You Get Prepared

-At Blockhouse, we understand the unique challenges facing our higher education partners and we’re here for you.
+As a leading student housing furniture manufacturer, we understand the unique challenges facing our higher education partners and we’re here for you.
 From design to installation, we can help you prepare and be ready for students to return to campus.
-Contact us today to determine your res life contract furniture plans so you’re ready to go no matter what student living looks like this spring.
+Contact us today to determine your plans so you’re ready to go no matter what student living looks like this spring.